 From it’s beautiful plumage to the incredible courtship displays, the Wilson’s bird-of-paradise is a spectacle to behold.
 This beautiful bird is endemic to the West Papuan islands of Batanta and Waigeo off northern West Papua’s coast in Indonesia.
 They like lowland rainforests, but can also survive at higher elevations of mountain forests.
-Habitat destruction at the hands of the logging industry as well as forest fires has caused a decline in this species.
+Habitat destruction at the hands of the logging industry as well as forest fires have caused a decline in this species.
 Wilson’s birds-of-paradise are listed as Near Threatened by the IUCN.

 First the Stats…